otam-mato/ChatAI_frontend_app/README.md

 > [!NOTE]
 > Keep in mind that the actual API endpoint and key handling should be implemented securely in a production environment.
+Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable or key management service.